SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/observable-networks.md

 ## Collect Logs for the Observable Network App

-This page provides instructions for configuring log collection for the Observable Network App, as well as relevant log and query samples.
+This section provides instructions for configuring log collection for the Observable Network App, as well as relevant log and query samples.

 The Observable Networks App allows you to monitor your Observable Networks deployment from Sumo Logic.
 From Sumo Logic, you can set up forwarding for log monitoring and authentication logs to Observable Networks.
 With log monitoring, Observable Networks can notify you when a collector is missing, exposing gaps in your log coverage.
 Authentication log forwarding allows for more accurate and detailed alerts, using Sumo Logic log data to provide extra richness to Observable's Dynamic Endpoint Modeling algorithms.